ten-protocol/foundation/governance-guidelines.md

 Additionally, it is anticipated that the objective of decentralisation may be achieved over a period of time.
 Initially, some parts of the L2 architecture will be decentralised and some parts will be centralised and managed by an Operator, to be appointed by the Foundation.
 Of course, the L1 is decentralised from the outset.
 This step-wise approach allows the overall requirement of decentralisation to be met by the overall L1/L2 system, while remaining pragmatic and flexible about how it is achieved.

-1.2	Reason for the Obscuro Network Foundation
+1.2	Reason for the Obscuro Foundation
 ---------------------------------------------
 Until now, Obscuro Limited, a U.K. registered limited liability company, has set up and governed by default the Obscuro protocol and test network currently.
 This includes making key decisions around establishing, maintaining and updating standards and the software which implements them, policies, and procedures for participation in, and use of, the test network.
 This arrangement is strongly community-oriented, but is not yet decentralised in a way which befits a decentralised protocol.
 The community expects that once the protocol software is sufficiently capable and mature, a production network will be established, and data and value managed on this network will become permanent.